saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 To use this feature, make sure that `node_modules` is not ignored via `.sauceignore`.

 :::note
-`saucectl` doesn't support the way to run Playwright-Cucumber test via installing Cucumber related packages on the fly.
+`saucectl` doesn't support the way to run Cucumber-Playwright test via installing Cucumber-js related packages on the fly.
 :::

 ---